brandonstrohmeyer/imu_video_sync/README.md

 ﻿# imu-video-sync

 IMUVideoSync is a tool that time-syncs a telemetry log (CSV) to a camera video (MP4) using IMU cross-correlation.
-It accurately estimates the time offset by comparing motion patterns and prints an offset instruction that can be used by your video editor of choice including RaceRender.
+It estimates the time offset by comparing motion patterns and outputs multiple offset formats for use in tools like RaceRender.
+A full CLI is still included for automation.

 ## Supported Devices